 Henry Wadsworth Longfellow wrote about the expulsion of the Acadians from the Maritime Provinces during the French and Indian War in his memorable 1847 epic poem Evangeline, A Tale of Acadie.
 England defeated France in the French and Indian War of 1754-63 (known as the Seven Years’ War in the rest of the world) and in the New World, New England survived while New France did not.
 But the word “Acadia” lived on.

 Tom Stoppard used the older word – with the ‘r’ – as the title of his fascinating 1993 play: Arcadia.
-He considered naming the play “Et in Arcadia ego” after the famous painting in the Louvre by Nicolas Poussin, pictured above.
+He considered naming the play “Et in Arcadia ego” after the famous painting by Nicolas Poussin in the Louvre in Paris, pictured above.
 The Latin phrase is commonly translated as “even in Arcadia, there am I [Death].”
 The painting shows shepherds around a tomb; it is a reminder of our mortality, even in what seems to be an earthly paradise.

 The first Wikipedia quote above says: “In European Renaissance arts, Arcadia was celebrated as an unspoiled, harmonious wilderness.”
 That doesn’t quite capture the original meaning of “Arcadia.”
 The following quote, from the Wikipedia entry for the painting “Et in Arcadia ego,” gives a better sense of the word: